bmharper/xo/dependencies/TinyTest/ReadMe.txt

 	* Assertions can be written in DLLs that are not part of the test suite
 	* Clean up sub-processes launched by test application

-For usage instructions, see TinyTest.h
+For usage instructions, see TinyTest.h, and 'example'